flex-protocol/sui-flex-swap/README.md

 mvn -pl suiswapexample-service-rest -am spring-boot:run
 ```

-### Off-chain service API
+### About Off-Chain Services APIs

 Our off-chain service pulls the state of objects on chain into an off-chain SQL database to provide query functionality.
+Such an off-chain service is sometimes called an indexer.

 We can certainly start by using Sui's official API service, see: https://docs.sui.io/references/sui-api

 However, there are some application-specific query requirements that Sui's official API service may not be able to fulfill,
 so it should be necessary to build your own or use enhanced query or indexer services provided by third parties.

-By default, the off-chain services we generate provide some out-of-the-box APIs. for example:
+By default, the off-chain services we generate provide some out-of-the-box APIs.

-Get a list of token pairs:
+You can read the DDDML model files and then refer to the examples below to infer what APIs are available.

+For example, in our project, you can HTTP GET the list of token pairs from the URL like this:

 ```text
 http://localhost:1023/api/TokenPairs